THE LAYMAN’S QUANT LEXICON

 Rho

-The sensitivity of an option's or options portfolio's value to a change in interest rates.
+Sensitivity of an option's value to changes in interest rates.

 Rough Volatility Model